 - Struggling with reading, spelling or comprehension

 - Finding it hard to engage with others and play with children.

 They also provide specialised help if your child has:

 - A disability that could affect their speech or language

-- with swallowing and eating food or drinking
+- Difficulty with swallowing, eating or drinking

 What kinds of specialised speech pathology services does EarlyEd offer?

-EarlyEd has speech pathologists specialising in:
+EarlyEd has speech pathologists who specialise in: